National Home Insurance Authority

 3. Operational specificity — generic financial planning topics that overlap tangentially with insurance but are not defined insurance services (investment products, tax strategy, mortgage terms) are excluded regardless of practical relationship.

 Service categories spanning distinct distribution channels are treated separately.
-For example, home insurance broker services and home insurance agent services occupy separate listings because brokers represent the applicant while agents represent the carrier — a legal distinction codified in every state's licensing statute.
+For example, home insurance broker services and home insurance agent services occupy separate providers because brokers represent the applicant while agents represent the carrier — a legal distinction codified in every state's licensing statute.
 Similarly, admitted carrier services and home insurance surplus lines services are classified independently because surplus lines placements occur outside the admitted market and are governed by the NAIC's Nonadmitted and Reinsurance Reform Act (NRRA) of 2010.

-How the Directory Is Maintained
+How the Provider Network Is Maintained

 Category boundaries are tested against four practical criteria:

-Listings that fail at least 2 of these 4 tests are reclassified as subordinate topics within a parent category rather than standalone entries.
+Providers that fail at least 2 of these 4 tests are reclassified as subordinate topics within a parent category rather than standalone entries.
 Home insurance appraisal services and home insurance inspection services, for instance, are maintained as independent categories because each requires separate professional licensing in most states and each triggers distinct contractual rights under standard appraisal clauses.

-What the Directory Does Not Cover
+What the Provider Network Does Not Cover

-The directory also excludes:
+The provider network also excludes:

 Peril-specific topics such as flood insurance administered under FEMA's National Flood Insurance Program (NFIP) are referenced contextually within the home insurance water damage coverage services category but are not classified as a standard homeowners coverage line because NFIP policies are issued under a federal statutory framework (42 U.S.C. § 4001 et seq.) separate from state-regulated property insurance.